 Photo property of the University of Manchester.

-I am a Third-year medical student and I came onto medicine through the “transfer to medicine” scheme.
-I started volunteering with MOMs when I was still a Biomedical Science student, so this is my fourth year volunteering.
-I come from a lower socio-economic background and a special measures school so I feel it is important to help students who are like me.
-Everybody deserves equal opportunities so they are fully equipped to apply for medicine, it is our job to provide those opportunities.
+I am a fourth year medical student and I came onto medicine through the “transfer to medicine” scheme.
+I started volunteering with MOMs when I was still a Biomedical Science student, so this is my fifth year volunteering.
+I come from a lower socio-economic background and a special measures school, so I feel it is important to help students who are like me.
+Everybody deserves equal opportunities, so they are fully equipped to apply for medicine, it is our job to provide those opportunities.
 My job is to organise the events and deliver presentations.

 Founder of MOMs